Damson vodka makes an interesting change and gives a warm welcome

-Making damson vodka is straightforward and you only need damsons, sugar and, of course, vodka.
-Oh, and a sterilised Kilner or other preserving jar; maybe a glass bottle with a wide mouth big enough for each fruit or other glass container with a lid (the dishwasher makes a good steriliser by the way).
+You will also need a sterilised Kilner or other preserving jar; maybe a glass bottle with a wide mouth big enough for each fruit or other glass container with a lid (the dishwasher on a hot setting makes a good steriliser by the way).
 A good tight lid is particularly important.

 Obviously if you have room in your larder or cupboards you can make the damson vodka in bulk (if you’re fortunate to have a glut of the fruits).